kommander/cannot/README.md

 The generated message aims to be as user friendly as possible, without you having to write it manually.
 All error specific data which you need to handle it elsewhere in your application, is derived from your simple specification.
 The `because` api helps you to specify a reason, which allows you to pass on error objects as well.

+### Code Editor Snippets
+The package includes auto completion snippets for _Sublime Text 2_ to support the _Cannot.js_ paradigm.

 ## Inform
 With `cannot.js` an object and even its constructor can `inform` you whenever it `cannot` perform and action.
 You can listen on any object with the `Object#inform` method for failures.